Last Updated: May 28, 2015

 The portal also includes landing page that can be used to showcase the capabilities of the Tethys Platform instance and an app library page that serves as the access point for installed apps.
 The homepage and theme of Tethys Portal are customizable allowing organizations to re-brand it to meet the their needs.

 Browse available web apps using the Apps Library.

 Read more about the Tethys Portal by reading the Tethys Portal documentation.

-Tethys Platform includes Python modules that allow you to provision and run computing jobs in distributed computing environments.
-With CondorPy you can define your computing jobs and submit them to distributed computing environments provided by HTCondor.
+Tethys Platform includes Python modules that allow you to run computing jobs in distributed computing environments.
+With CondorPy you can define your computing jobs and submit them to distributed computing environments using HTCondor or Dask Distributed.

 CondorPy enables computing jobs to be created and submitted to a HTCondor computing pool.